-CBD has been able to make its mark, not just with our health and wellness but of our beloved pets too.
-CBD with its strong therapeutic properties has been able quell many ailments and control diseases that go out of hand.
-The effective legalisation of CBD is what allowed for several CBD businesses and suppliers to set up shop, and with them came plenty of CBD products to help fill in the shelves at these stores.
+CBD has been able to make its mark, not just with our health and wellness but with our beloved pets too.
+CBD with its strong therapeutic properties has been able to quell many ailments and control diseases that go out of hand.
+The effective legalization of CBD is what allowed for several CBD businesses and suppliers to set up shop, and with them came plenty of CBD products to help fill in the shelves at these stores.
 Rows of products for us as well as dogs and cats have lined most store shelve and it is only expected to grow even further.

 Just like us, who have severe joint pains and arthritis apart from the occasional anxiety and stress-filled lives; our pets are no different and are not excused from these ailments either.
-The usual medications like analgesics and pain killers although effective, have plenty of long term implications to them; a short term relief but with impending risks of stroke and cardiac arrest.
+The usual medications like analgesics and pain killers although effective, have plenty of long-term implications to them; a short-term relief but with impending risks of stroke and cardiac arrest.
 You will think twice before feeding your pets these ‘medicines’.
 That is why CBD has been able to garner even more support and popularity; pet owners find solace and peace in knowing that CBD for pets is a great natural organic alternative to traditional medications.

 Stress Relief For Pets

 So, how can CBD help?
 It does so interacting with what is called the endocannabinoid system or ECS.
 This system plays an important role in controlling the mood of your pets.
 The ECS has several sites or receptors where natural cannabinoids released by the brain interact and hook to.
-What CBD does is pretty much the same; the CBD attaches itself to receptors sites of the ECS, namely the CB1 and CB2 receptors.
+What CBD does is pretty much the same; the CBD attaches itself to receptor sites of the ECS, namely the CB1 and CB2 receptors.
 This leads to the variety of CBD benefits that we commonly see.